jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 >_
 ```

 But this time, to discover the ABI we need the interface, which this team had the cunning to keep "*internal*", a private variable.
-Although certainly nothing in the ethereum blockchain is hidden, there are ways to complicate the lives of upstarts and curious.
+Although certainly nothing in the Ethereum blockchain is hidden, there are ways to complicate the lives of upstarts and curious.

 In this case, the contract that invokes the USD-Coin token is called "FiatTokenProxy", and its "*Fallback-Function*" makes an indirect call to an internal (private) function that is the one that contains the assembly code, with a little better efficiency design (thanks also to the [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-labs/blob/master/initializer_contracts_with_args/contracts/Proxy.sol) developers) and containing the following: